This guide describes how to print labels in Google Docs using Foxy Labels.

 Before printing the document, put the appropriate label paper in the printer.
 To print the document, click “Print.”
 In the new dialog window, make sure that margins are set to “none.”
 You may need to adjust the page size depending on the label format.
 For example, the size “Letter” is required for Avery® 5160 labels.

-Printing labels in Google Docs may seem confusing the first time, but we are here to help!
+This is how to make labels in Google Docs.
+Isn’t it easy?
 If you have any questions, please don’t hesitate to contact us.